SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 in which case there would be large blocks missing (e.g. 1850 voxels in a row).
 The 5982 missing voxels are isolated (in as many "blocks"), and it can then be presumed that  of the "blind" type.
+An additional recommended step is to have ROOT "recompress" the library, which may gain 5-10% of disk space.
+A ROOT script, `RecompressROOTtrees.C`, is distributed for that purpose.

 ### Command sequence